spencerhcheng/holberton-system_engineering-devops/w4/d2/pokemon/battle.md

 ### Phase 0

-Let's export our `Pikachu` class.
+Let's export our `Pokemon` class.
 Add `module.exports = Pokemon` at the end of your Pokemon class file.
 Create a new file in the same directory called `battle.js` and add `var Pokemon = require("./pokemon")`.

 To test if you've exported and imported your `Pokemon` class correctly, try creating a few pokemon.